CircuitCraft42/c-but-not/README.md

 ### Operations, and registers

+The program has access ten registers (listed below), an unbounded stack, and an unbounded buffer which is initialized to zeroes.
 Now for the juicy part: how does the code actually run?

 After being expanded, each statement consists of three parts: a prefix,